Congress barrels toward shutdown with House GOP divided

-Congress is barreling towards a government shutdown this week as Friday’s funding deadline inches closer, with House Republicans at odds over Speaker Mike Johnson’s (R-La.) pitch to keep the lights on in Washington.
+Congress is barreling toward a government shutdown this week as Friday’s funding deadline inches closer, with House Republicans at odds over Speaker Mike Johnson’s (R-La.) pitch to keep the lights on in Washington.

 Top Democrats, meanwhile, have come out against Johnson’s plan, criticizing the “laddered” approach and denouncing the lack of aid for Israel or Ukraine in the legislation.
 Congress has just five days to avert a shutdown.